 Do you understand that, in the Bible, eternal life is not necessarily describing endless life?
 It is describing the quality of life that God lives.
 And Jesus said, "This is eternal life, that you know God."
 And only those who know Him can live like Him.
 How should we then live?
 We should live like God lives.
-That's the answer.
-And it will produce the fruit that we will not want to turn from—because it's too good to give it up.
+That is the answer.
+And it will produce the fruit that we will not want to turn from—because it is too good to give it up.
 It has too much promise of much more to come.

-Deuteronomy 4:1 Now therefore hearken, O Israel, unto the statutes and unto the judgments, which I teach you, for to do them, that you may live, and go in and possess the land which the LORD God of your fathers gives you.
+Deuteronomy 4:1 "Now, O Israel, listen to the statutes and the judgments which I teach you to observe, that you may live, and go in and possess the land which the LORD God of your fathers is giving you."

 Did you see that?
 We keep God's statutes, commandments, and judgments so that we can go into the Land—and continue on a higher level than we have already done it.

-Deuteronomy 4:6 Keep therefore and do them; for this is your wisdom and your understanding in the sight on the nations, which shall hear all these statutes, and say, "Surely this great nation is a wise and understanding people."
+Deuteronomy 4:6 "Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, 'Surely this great nation is a wise and understanding people.'"

 Now look with me again back in Deuteronomy, only this time in chapter 1.

-Deuteronomy 1:19-21 And when we departed from Horeb, we went through all that great and terrible wilderness, which we saw by the way of the mountain of the Amorites, as the LORD our God commanded us; and we came to Kadesh-barnea.
-And I said unto you, "You are come unto the mountain of the Amorites, which the LORD our God does give unto us.
-Behold, the LORD your God has set the land before you: Go up and possess it, as the LORD God of your fathers has said unto you.
-Fear not, neither be discouraged."
+Deuteronomy 1:19-21 "So we departed from Horeb, we went through all that great and terrible wilderness which we saw on the way to the mountains of the Amorites, as the LORD our God commanded us.
+Then we came to Kadesh Barnea.
+And I said to you, 'You have come to the mountains of the Amorites, which the LORD our God is giving to us.
+Look, the LORD your God has set the land before you; go up and possess it, as the LORD God of your fathers has spoken to you.
+Do not fear or be discouraged.'"

-Deuteronomy 1:28-29 Whither shall we go up?
-Our brethren had discouraged our heart, saying, "The people is greater and taller than we; the cities are great and walled up to heaven; and moreover we have seen the sons of the Anakim there."
-Then I said unto you, "Dread not, neither be afraid of them."
+Deuteronomy 1:28-29 'Where can we go up?
+Our brethren have discouraged our hearts, saying, "The people are greater and taller than we; the cities are great and fortified up to heaven; and moreover we have seen the sons of the Anakim there."
+Then I said unto you, "Dread not, neither be afraid of them."'

 These examples in God's Word are recorded to show us how human nature is going to react.
 There are those who have gone before us, to search out the land.
 And they bring back a good report of how wonderful our inheritance is.
 Who are they, who have gone before us?
-Well, it's the apostles, and the prophets, and primarily Jesus Christ.
-It's that "great cloud of witnesses" that Paul spoke of in Hebrews, whose reports we read in the Book.
+Well, it is the apostles, and the prophets, and primarily Jesus Christ.
+It is that "great cloud of witnesses" that Paul spoke of in Hebrews, whose reports we read in the Book.
 But think of Moses as being Jesus, who said not to be discouraged or doubt.

 Yes, the way is difficult.
 But Jesus has never been unfair by hiding from us that the way is going to be difficult without also counterbalancing it with the encouragement that if we will believe and plow ahead in faith, facing the difficulties, He will be there to help and to provide—even as this says that God was there to help and provide for the Israelites.

 Looking at my notes, I think this is probably a good place to stop, because it will lead in good to the next sermon, when I speak again.
-We'll pick this up the next time, God willing.
+We will pick this up the next time, God willing.